Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - You (or your gang) can rob a house multiple times per day, with a 30 minute cooldown.

+- You (or your gang) can rob a player, with a 2-hour cooldown.

 # Underground Hideouts

 - Criminals raiding other hideouts should do so after there has been significant RP leading to a raid.
 You should know who you're raiding and have a purpose, not just blindly knocking on doors hoping for loot.
 Stake them out, look for patterns, learn what they're doing with it.
 Have some scenes before the raid, build tension, don't just hit them to hit them.